dynamsoft-docs/mobile-document-scanner-docs-js/codegallery/usecase/sample1.md

                     },
                     {
                         // Bind event for "DeleteCurrent" button
-                        // The event will be registered later. type:Dynamsoft.DDV.Elements.DeleteAll,
+                        // The event will be registered later type:Dynamsoft.DDV.Elements.DeleteAll,
                         events: {
                             click: "noImageBack"